 For work, make a salad that contains dark leafy greens (as they are typically high in iron).
 Now, dress it up!
 Add some cooked chicken breast for protein, some nuts or seeds for added protein and omega-3 fatty acids, then choose a healthy dressing.
 One of my favourites is lemon juice, olive oil, garlic, salt and pepper.

 Lunches can be easy to prepare and will provide you with the energy you need to make it through the day.
 Snacking is also recommended.
-For some snack options, please feel free to read this article regarding healthy snack options.
+For some snack options, read our healthy snack options article.
 Also, never forget breakfast.
 It truly is the most important meal of the day.

 4. Manage Stress Levels